|

 arrived by plane at Boston Airport), till December 22, 1953.
 The last

 concert was given in New York on December 20, 1953.
-Click on the image

-University Chorus (YL), founded in 1883, is the oldest Finnish-language
+Helsinki University Chorus (YL), founded in 1883, is the oldest Finnish-language

 choir in Finland.
+The

-with the expressive and both strong and refined singing of this chorus,
+the expressive and both strong and refined singing of this chorus,

 I would recommend the Finlandia CD of Songs for Male Voice Choir by